 How big does your house need to be?
 Not everyone needs a huge house.
 However, don’t underestimate your need for space.
 It is common for people to move into a new house and think that they will never run out of space, only to discover a few years later that it feels crowded.

 This can happen if your family grows (you may have more children or your children get older and want their own space).

 You may find yourself caring for an older parent.
 While it’s never smart to buy more space than you need, it’s much easier (and less expensive) to expand existing space than to add space later.

 Your need for space is not the only thing that can change.
 Depending on how long you plan to stay at home, your personal needs may change.

 They say that people don’t like to talk about money, but if you don’t take into account the cost of your new home, you can easily run into trouble.

 It’s not just spending too much money that causes problems.

 If you spend less than you should (to get what you really want), you will find yourself dissatisfied fairly quickly.

 Where you decide to live is really important.
 Even the “perfect” floor plan won’t make you feel at home if you’re not in the right location.
-Looking for a more secluded place that allows you to “get away from it all”?
-Looking for a more established community?
+Are you looking for a more secluded place that allows you to “get away from it all?”
+Are you looking for a more established community?
 Will you have easy access to the things you want and need on a regular basis?
-And don’t forget to have access to the utilities you need to live comfortably.
+Also, don’t forget to ensure access to the utilities you need to live comfortably.

-You can do many different things to put your own brand on your new home.
-But before we get into finishes and color schemes, and decorating, make sure that you have a plan that will suit your lifestyle and meet your needs for years to come.
+You can do many different things to make your new home your own.
+However, before we get into finishes, color schemes, and decorating, make sure that you have a plan that will suit your lifestyle and meet your needs for years to come.